prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

 Hadoop catalog
 ^^^^^^^^^^^^^^

-Iceberg connector supports Hadoop catalog
+To use a Hadoop catalog, configure the catalog type as ``iceberg.catalog.type=hadoop``

 .. code-block:: none